Caregivers and Machine Learning

-- Lectures are held on Mondays from 10am-12pm ET.
+- Lectures are held virtually on Mondays from 10am-12pm ET.

-- Tutorials are held on Wednesdays from 10am – 12pm ET.
+- Tutorials are held virtually on Wednesdays from 10am – 12pm ET.

 - The course is designed to be completed in 8-10 hours per week.

 By the end of this course, students will be able to explain key ML concepts and identify use cases and applications.
 Students will develop a baseline understanding of machine learning methods and how they can produce value for an organization, enabling them to make recommendations for new technologies and solutions.
-This course will also emphasize ethics and responsible use of AI.
+This course will also emphasize ethics and the responsible use of AI.
 Students will also hear from women leaders in AI on their career paths and gain access to networking opportunities.